Maxattax97/vector-power-defense/README.md

 Server and client code for the epic CS 252 tower defense project.

+## Implemente

+The idea for this game is a tower defense game where one person places spawning buildings and the other person places shooter buildings, like a multi-player tower defense game.
+We were able to implement the login system and game-syncing system, but not much of the game itself.

 ## Instructions

+ 1. Create an account or login using Username: a, Password: a.
+ 2. Create another window and bring up the game in another window (the link should be "https://maxocull.com:2701/game")
+ 3. At the bottom, the words "Game has started" should appear.
+ 4. Use the controls listed below to place towers.

 Resources accumulate over time.
 With sufficient resources, you can: